Vision and Values

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015.

-Avocet Academy Trust (the Trust) aims to maintain and enhance the position of schools at the heart of our communities across East Anglia.
+The Trust aims to maintain and enhance the position of schools at the heart of our communities across East Anglia.
 As of March 2022, it comprised of 5 primary schools within Suffolk, 110 employees.

 The Schools are: